 African Americans Have Low Vitamin D

 Vitamin D is acquired through diet and skin exposure to ultraviolet B light.
 The skin’s production of vitamin D is determined by length of exposure, latitude, season, and degree of skin pigmentation.
-African Americans produce less vitamin D than do White Americans in response to equal levels of sun exposure and have dramatically lower vitamin D concentrations with some studies indicating up to 96 percent of the African American population as low.
+African Americans produce less vitamin D than do White Americans in response to equal levels of sun exposure and have dramatically lower vitamin D concentrations with some studies indicating up to 82 percent of the African American population as low.
 Yet both races tend to have similar capacities to absorb vitamin D and to produce vitamin D when exposed to light.

 Overall when measured, African Americans tend to have lower vitamin D3 levels and are very frequently labeled “vitamin D deficient”, but also have confirmed stronger bones and fewer fractures.
 But vitamin D deficiency is linked to far more issues than just bone strength.
 Vitamin D deficiency is linked to higher risk of breast cancer, colon cancer, and prostate cancer.
-It is also linked to higher incidences of heart disease and diabetes.
+It is also linked to higher incidences of heart disease, kidney problems, and diabetes.

 We Need More Vitamin D